So first of all we probably need to clarify something when it comes to writing any Pinnacle Studio 21 review.

 There is a complete titling module and you have full control over titles or overlays offering the ability to not only fade in and out as you want but to easily adjust the opacity of the overlay on a key frame basis.

-Pinnacle also handles green screen sequences at a very sophisticated level and can be very forgiving of chroma-key sequences that were not shot particularly well.
+Pinnacle also handles green screen sequences at a very sophisticated level and becuase of its superior control, can be very forgiving of chroma-key sequences that were not shot particularly well.

 The program also offers an audio ducking feature that can automatically adjust background music volume up or down depending on the presence of a narration or voice track.